 - Clump together (aggregate) with other platelets

-- Release chemical compounds that stimulate further aggregation of other platelets
+- Release chemical compounds that stimulate aggregation of other platelets

 These steps result in the formation of a loose platelet plug at the site of the injury in a process called primary hemostasis.
 At the same time, activated platelets support the coagulation cascade, a series of steps that involves the sequential activation of proteins called clotting factors.
 This secondary hemostasis process results in the formation of strands of fibrin that weave through the loose platelet plug, form a fibrin net, and compress to form a stable clot that remains in place until the injury has healed.
 When the clot is no longer needed, other factors break the clot down and remove it.

-Each component of primary and secondary hemostasis must be present, activated at the right time, and functioning properly for adequate clotting.
-If there are insufficient platelets, or if platelets are not functioning normally, a stable clot may not form and a person may be at an increased risk of excessive bleeding.
+Each component of the clotting process must be present, activated at the right time, and functioning properly for adequate clotting.
+If there is an insufficient number of platelets or if the platelets are not functioning normally, a stable clot may not form and you may be at an increased risk of excessive bleeding.

-A platelet count is used to detect the number of platelets in the blood.
-The test is included in a complete blood count (CBC), a panel of tests often performed as part of a general health examination.
+A platelet count is used to determine the number of platelets in your blood.
+The test is included in a complete blood count (CBC), a panel of tests often performed as part of a general health exam.

-Platelets are tiny fragments of cells that are essential for normal blood clotting.
-A platelet count may be used to screen for or diagnose various diseases and conditions that can cause problems with clot formation.
+- To screen for or diagnose various diseases and conditions that can cause problems with blood clot formation.
 It may be used as part of the workup of a bleeding disorder, bone marrow disease, or excessive clotting disorder, to name just a few.

-A platelet count may be performed in conjunction with one or more platelet function tests, which assess the function of platelets, and other tests that evaluate coagulation such as PT and PTT.
-If results are not within the normal interval, a number of other tests may be performed to help give clues as to the cause.
-Sometimes a blood smear may be done in follow up to examine the platelets under a microscope.
-This would help to determine, for example, whether platelets might truly be low in number or have clumped together during testing.
-(See Common Questions #3 and #4 for more on this.)
+A platelet count may be performed in conjunction with tests that evaluate coagulation, such as PT and PTT.
+A blood smear may be done in follow up to examine the platelets using a microscope.
+This would help confirm whether platelets might truly be low in number or have clumped together, in addition to assessing their appearance with regards to size and granularity.

 When is it ordered?

-A platelet count is often ordered as a part of a complete blood count (CBC), which may be done at the time of a routine health examination.
+A platelet count is often ordered as a part of a complete blood count (CBC) when you have a routine health exam.